Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

-\noindentparagraph{\textbf{Potential failure (\textit{implicit representation}).}} We see two different interpretations of the same explanation, which rely on the context (the difference between images) to make assumptions about how the AI's internal representation was affected by the tiger example.
-This ambiguity is a potential point of fragility in an explainee's mental model of this explanation, and could be influenced by the explainee's own priors and biases in an attempt to resolve it (for example, is the animal family important, or is the presence of a mane?).

-This issue is further exacerbated by the fact that many AI systems, in particular neural models which are explained by influence functions, do not possess a symbolic internal representation system, which makes the task of hypothesizing the ``correct representation'' potentially impossible or ill-defined.
+\noindentparagraph{\textbf{Potential failure (\textit{implicit internal representation}).}} The reason for the two different interpretations for the same explanation, described above, is that the explanation does not communicate what the model is representing in the relationship between the two images.
+Therefore, the explainee is free to make assumptions about this representation, which may be correct or incorrect.
+An incorrect assumption would lead to a contradiction when the model behaves differently from expected in the future.\footnote{ This issue is further exacerbated by the fact that many AI systems, in particular neural models which are explained by influence functions, do not possess a symbolic internal representation system.
+This complicates the exercise of making ``correct'' assumptions about the models' internal representations.}

-\noindentparagraph{\textbf{Possible avenues for addressing the failure.}} As mentioned in \Cref{sec:anthropomorphism-intent}, three paths exist to mitigating the failure: (1) Gleaning the real class of hypotheses of the explanation from the relevant audience of explainees, and creating AI models and XAI methods which stay coherent with respect to these hypotheses: In the above case, it means that model behavior must be consistent with the felidae hypothesis; (2) controlling the hypothesis by providing explanation which the explainee comprehends ``correctly'' with respect to consistent model behavior.
-This can be managed by iteratively supplying the explainee with explanations that adjust the hypothesis, such as the lion example; (3) removing the attribution of internal representation entirely, by establishing to the explainee that the decision process is unintelligent, and that the AI should not be considered an actor.
-These three methods apply generally for all of the failures discussed in this section.